-The loss before other items for GeoNovus for fiscal 2012 is in line with the loss before other items reported by Geo Minerals for fiscal 2011.
-During fiscal 2012, the Company incurred significant expenditures for property investigation costs as management reviewed potential property acquisition opportunities.
-There were no property investigation costs reported in fiscal 2011 or 2010.
+During the three months ended November 30, 2012, the Company incurred \$45,802 of expenditures for property investigation costs as management reviewed potential property acquisition opportunities.
+There were no property investigation costs reported by Geo in the three months ended November 30, 2011.